How to transfer Marriott points to airlines: Your guide to becoming an instant expert

 Each member can only share and receive 100,000 points per calendar year from a single account

 I know that’s a confusing headline, so listen up.

 If you’re receiving points: You can only receive 100,000 points per calendar year from each friend and family member’s account.
 So if your travel buddy has 150,000 points, they can only transfer 100,000 points to you this year.

-If you’re sending points: You can share a maximum of 100,000 points to a single Marriott account per calendar year.
-So if you’ve got 200,000 points, you can send 100,000 points to two different accounts.
+If you’re sending points: You can share a maximum of 100,000 points per calendar year, full stop.

 This may not seem like a big deal because you and your travel buddy can simply make two separate reservations with your points instead of transferring all points to one account.
 But remember, Marriott has a policy that gives you the fifth night free on award stays of five or more nights.
 If you’re staying at a swanky five-star resort, you may want all the points for a four-night stay in one account to save 85,000 points if you’re looking at a property that falls in the Marriott award chart’s category eight.

 You can receive up to 500,000 points per year

 Each member can receive up to 500,000 points per year, full stop.
 If you’ve got six generous friends who want to send you 100,000 points each, one of them is out of luck.
 You can send the sixth friend my way.